Tellusant/docs/articles-posts/predictive-modeling-collection.md

 ---
 title: "Predictive Modeling Collection"
-description: "This page collects our theoretical work on predictive modeling in one place."
+description: "This page collects our philosophical and theoretical work on predictive modeling in one place."
 image: /assets/social-card-pub.png
 ---
 # Predictive Modeling Collection
-This page collects our theoretical work on predictive modeling in one place.
+This page collects our philosophical and theoretical work on predictive modeling in one place.

 ## [How to Specify and Evaluate Predictive Models](predictive-model-specification-and-evaluation-framework.md)
 ***Under journal pre-consideration***